brynknowles/Ruby-Ice-Cream-Shop-App/README.md

 2. If what you have ordered is out of stock, you will have the ability to make a new order.

+For my son's sake, I'd like to add some flashy heavily pixelated graphics and old-fashioned arcade music!

 ## Instructions For Using This App